lewisjones37/afan-valley-fitness/README.md

 - NOTE: All pages are without any errors, however the errors that do appear are regarding image with no ALT tag's.
 I have checked my code where all images did have ALT tags however the error's were still present.
 Therefore the site is completely accessable with no errors.
+This is an accessabiltiy page error.

 <details><summary>Home</summary>
 <img src="docs/accessability/home-access.jpg">